FMenchetti/MachineControl/README.md

 ## What is MachineControl?

-MachineControl is an R package that can be used to estimate both the average and the heterogeneous causal effect of a policy (also called ‘treatment’ or ‘intervention’) that affects simultaneously all the units in a panel dataset.
-This is a challenging causal inference setting as there are no control units available.
-Traditional methods such as Difference-in-Differences (DiD) or Synthetic Control Method (SCM) require control units to estimate the counterfactual outcome in the absence of the policy.
+MachineControl is an R package that can be used to estimate both the average and the heterogeneous causal effect of a simultaneous policy or shock (also called ‘treatment’ or ‘intervention’) that affects, directly or indirectly, all the units of a panel dataset.
+This is a challenging causal inference setting as there are no unaffected units that can be employed to build a valid comparison group.
+In such settings, traditional methods such as
+Difference-in-Differences (DiD) or the Synthetic Control Method (SCM) cannot be applied, as they require control units to estimate the counterfactual outcome in the absence of the treatment.

 ## How does the package work?

-MachineControl works by using a pool of Machine Learning algorithms to learn the temporal dynamics and the associations between the units and the covariates in the pre-intervention panel dataset.
-It involves a horse-race between different Machine Learning methods: all the ML methods selected by the user are tuned via a panel cross validation procedure in order to give the best predictions of the outcome before the intervention.
-Then, the procedure selects the best-performing method based on a given performance metric, such as the Root Mean Squared Error (RMSE).
+MachineControl works by using a pool of Machine Learning (ML) algorithms to learn the temporal dynamics and the associations between the units and the covariates in the pre-intervention panel dataset.
+It involves a horse-race between different ML methods: all the ML methods selected by the user are tuned via a panel cross-validation procedure in order to give the best predictions of the outcome before the intervention.
+Then, the procedure selects the best-performing method based on a given performance metric, such as the Mean Squared Error (MSE).

-Once the best-performing model is selected, it is used to forecast what would have happened in the post-intervention period in the absence of the policy (counterfactual outcome).
+Once the best-performing model is selected, it is used to forecast the counterfactual outcome for each unit, i.e., what would have happened in the post-intervention period absent the treatment.
 The difference between the observed outcome and the counterfactual outcome is the estimated Average Treatment Effect (ATE) of the policy.
-MachineControl can also be used to estimate the heterogeneous effect of the policy.
+MachineControl can also be used to estimate the heterogeneous effect of the treatment.
 For example, while estimating the impact of COVID-19 on mortality, regions having a lower number of hospital beds per 1000 people or with a higher proportion of elderly population could be more affected than others.
 This is usually